deva-246/EDA-on-salesdataset-using-power-bi/README.md

 # EDA on sales Dataset using Power bi

 ## Exploratory Data Analysis (EDA)
-It is an approach/philosophy for data analysis that employs a variety of techniques (mostly graphical) to
+It is an approach for data analysis that employs a variety of techniques (mostly graphical) to

     maximize insight into a data set;